 What is BirdSleuth?

-BirdSleuth is an inquiry-based science curriculum that engages kids in scientific study and real data collection through the Cornell Lab of Ornithology’s exciting citizen science projects.
-BirdSleuth provides educators with kits that:
+BirdSleuth is the K-12 education program of the Cornell Lab of Ornithology.
+Our mission is to create innovative K-12 resources that build science skills while inspiring young people to connect to local habitats, explore biodiversity, and engage in citizen-science projects.
+We take an inquiry-based approach to science curriculum that engages kids in scientific study and real data collection through the Cornell Lab of Ornithology’s exciting citizen-science projects.
+BirdSleuth provides educators with kits professional development that:

 - Encourage kids to answer their own questions about nature using the scientific process